 Advertisers want to insert commercials into your dreams.
 And according to this group of scientists, they're pretty close to having the tech to do it.

-The 2010 film Inception painted a bleak picture of dream infiltration: bandits, led by Leonardi DiCaprio and armed with hi-tech gadgetry, planted ideas in Cillian Murphy's dreams to influence his waking-life decisions.
-A far-fetched romp, it seemed at the time.
+The 2010 film Inception painted a bleak picture of dream infiltration: bandits, led by Leonardo DiCaprio and armed with hi-tech gadgetry, planted ideas in Cillian Murphy's dreams to influence his waking-life decisions.
+At the time it all seemed like a far-fetched if quite nicely produced romp.
 But according to a recent essay in Aeon, the scenario may be more realistic than we thought.

 The article, which was published by a trio of scientists from Harvard, MIT and the University of Montreal, claims that marketers are currently working on technology that will allow them to inject advertising into the stories that unfold in our sleep.
 "Multiple marketing studies are openly testing new ways to alter and drive purchasing behaviour through sleep and dream hacking," the authors write, referring to a process known as ‘targeted dream incubation’, which allows a person’s dreams to be directed by outside forces.

 The authors, it should be noted, aren’t against dream incubation itself—on the contrary, two of them actually invented the technology that may one day make dream advertising possible.
 Known as Dormio, the device detects when a wearer slips into the liminal state between consciousness and subconsciousness known as hypnagogia.
 When that sleep state is detected, the device plays a pre-recorded audio cue that directs the wearer’s dreams.
 In one study, tigers were successfully inserted into 50 people’s dreams; in another, trees grew and eventually took over the subjects' dream spaces.